 Moreover, the realisation of our supreme Self does not annul the authority and commandments of the Lord, which remain binding upon the servant.
-This truth is evident in the lives of the Non-Dual masters, such as Shankara in Hinduism or Rumi and Bayazid in Islam.
-Despite their realisation of oneness with the Divine, they continued to uphold the servant-Lord distinction with reverence.
-Ibn Arabi articulated this succinctly: "The servant remains the servant.
-The Lord remains the Lord."
+This truth is evident in the lives of the non-dual masters such as Śaṅkara in Hinduism, Ibn Arabi in Islam and Meister Eckhart in Christianity.
+Despite their realisation of oneness with the Divine, they continued to uphold the servant–Lord distinction with reverence.
+Ibn ʿArabī expressed this succinctly: “The servant remains the servant.
+The Lord remains the Lord.”

-“…so long as anything exists outside myself, I aught to adore Brahma [God], within the limits of the mind, as something outside myself.”
+“…so long as anything exists outside myself, I ought to adore Brahma [God], within the limits of the mind, as something outside myself.”— The Transcendent Unity of Religions, Frithjof Schuon, pp. 119–20

-This insight challenges modern spiritual movements that seek to dissolve traditional dualities by asserting that non-duality renders all distinctions illusory.
-They often seek to flatten all hierarchies and divisions in the name of non-duality and equality, whereas traditional non-dual teachings maintain that true realisation encompasses both unity and distinction, both equality and hierarchy, in a manner that transcends ordinary logic.
+This insight challenges modern spiritual movements that attempt to flatten all traditional hierarchies and dualities in the name of non-duality and equality.
+Traditional non-dual teachings, however, maintain that true realisation embraces both unity and distinction—in a manner that transcends ordinary logic.

 No comments: